20 Best Places to Visit in the South of France

 An easy walking path at the Cirque de Gavarnie allows tourists (of any fitness ability) to soak up the scenery of snow-dusted mountains, alpine chalets, and grazing goats, while listening to the refreshing sounds of a meandering stream and the chirping of little birds.

-12. Marseille, the Calanques & Cassis
+12. Marseilles, the Calanques & Cassis

-To experience an authentic Mediterranean seaport, tourists should spend a day or two exploring Marseille.
+To experience an authentic Mediterranean seaport, tourists should spend a day or two exploring Marseilles.
 A bustling harbor explains the city's raison d'etre, as well as its rich multicultural heritage.
 With its historic buildings, artisan boutiques, and authentic restaurants, the Old Town (Le Panier) of Marseille is full of character.

-The Vieux Port of Marseille dates back to the 6th century BC and is still in use today as a launching point for fishing boats.
-A fish market is held every morning at the harbor, and the restaurants around the waterfront are the best places to visit to sample the gastronomic specialty of Marseille, bouillabaisse (seafood stew).
+The Vieux Port of Marseilles dates back to the 6th century BC and is still in use today as a launching point for fishing boats.
+A fish market is held every morning at the harbor, and the restaurants around the waterfront are the best places to visit to sample the gastronomic specialty of Marseilles, bouillabaisse (seafood stew).
 The upscale Restaurant Miramar (12 Quai du Port) is famous for its bouillabaisse.

-From the Vieux Port in Marseille, travelers can hop on a ferry to reach two favorite tourist destinations: the 16th-century Château d'If (fortress) on the Ile d'If, and the Calanques, a national park featuring white limestone coves filled with seawater.
+From the Vieux Port in Marseilles, travelers can hop on a ferry to reach two favorite tourist destinations: the 16th-century Château d'If (fortress) on the Ile d'If, and the Calanques, a national park featuring white limestone coves filled with seawater.
 Tourists can also take cruises and private boat excursions to explore the Calanques.

 It is even possible to take an Electric Bike Tour to the Calanques from Marseille.
-This full-day tour traverses the wild terrain of the Calanques with a stop at a beach for swimming and lunch, and concludes with a visit to the Basilique Notre-Dame de la Garde, one of the top tourist attractions in Marseille.
+This full-day tour traverses the wild terrain of the Calanques with a stop at a beach for swimming and lunch, and concludes with a visit to the Basilique Notre-Dame de la Garde, one of the top tourist attractions in Marseilles.

-A short drive from the Parc National des Calanques and less than 30 kilometers from Marseille is the alluring Provençal fishing village of Cassis.
+A short drive from the Parc National des Calanques and less than 30 kilometers from Marseilles is the alluring Provençal fishing village of Cassis.
 The pastel-painted houses, picturesque port, and bright Mediterranean sunlight appealed to Post-Impressionist painters such as Paul Signac, Henri Matisse, and Raoul Dufy, who arrived in the late 19th and early 20th century to paint scenes of the harbor and coastline in their distinctive, vibrant style.